Tutorials & Integrations

 toolandargs.
 OldertoolName/argumentsexamples are legacy. - Use

-- Every response carries a
+- Every execution includes a

 fetched_attimestamp your agent can use to reason about staleness.